CubeAPM

 Datadog vs Zabbix

-While Zabbix is strong in traditional agent-based infrastructure monitoring, Datadog provides a broader, cloud-native observability experience with full MELT coverage and deep integrations.
-However, Datadog’s ingestion-based pricing and lack of OTEL-native support make it significantly more expensive and less flexible, especially for teams that need compliance-focused, self-hosted options or predictable budgeting.
+While Zabbix is strong in agent-based infrastructure monitoring, Datadog provides a broader, cloud-native observability experience with full MELT coverage and deep integrations.
+However, Datadog could be expensive for smaller teams and less flexible for compliance-focused teams.
+This is where Zabbix shines with flexible deployment options and better cost-effectiveness.

 3. Dynatrace